Locally Weighted Ensemble Clustering: Experiments

 \subsection{Robustness to Ensemble Sizes $M$}

-Further, we evaluate the performances of our methods and the baseline methods with varying ensemble sizes $M$.
+Furthermore, we evaluate the performances of our methods and the baseline methods with varying ensemble sizes $M$.
 For each ensemble size $M$, we run the proposed methods and the baseline methods 20 times on each benchmark dataset, with the ensemble of $M$ base clusterings randomly selected at each time.
-Then we illustrate the average performances (over 20 runs) of different methods with varying ensemble sizes in Fig.~\ref{fig:comp_Msize}.
-In the \emph{MF} dataset, the TOME method yields the best performance, whereas LWGP and LWEA yield the second and third best scores, respectively.
-But in all of the other nine datasets, the proposed methods significantly outperform the TOME method.
-As shown in Fig.~\ref{fig:comp_Msize}, compared with the baseline methods, the proposed methods achieve overall the most consistent and robust performances with different ensemble sizes on the benchmark datasets.
+Then we illustrate the average performances, w.r.t.
+NMI and ARI, of different methods with varying ensemble sizes in Fig.~\ref{fig:comp_nmi_Msize} and Fig.~\ref{fig:comp_ari_Msize}, respectively.
+In terms of NMI, the TOME method yields better performance than the proposed methods in the \emph{MF} and \emph{PD} datasets, but in all of the other thirteen datasets the proposed methods significantly outperform the TOME method.
+As shown in Fig.~\ref{fig:comp_nmi_Msize}, compared with the baseline methods, the proposed methods achieve overall the most consistent and robust performances (w.r.t.
+NMI) with varying ensemble sizes on the benchmark datasets.
+When it comes to the ARI measure, the proposed LWEA and LWGP methods still achieve the best or nearly the best ARI scores on each benchmark dataset and exhibit overall the best performances with varying ensemble sizes (as shown in Fig.~\ref{fig:comp_ari_Msize}).

-Additionally, we illustrate the average performances (of different methods) over ten datasets in Fig.~\ref{fig:ensize9in1}.
-In fact, Fig.~\ref{fig:ensize9in1} is the average of the ten sub-figures in Fig.~\ref{fig:comp_Msize}, ranging from Fig.~\ref{fig:comp_Msize1} to Fig.~\ref{fig:comp_Msize10}.
-As can be seen in Fig.~\ref{fig:ensize9in1}, in terms of the average NMI scores over ten datasets with varying ensemble sizes, the proposed LWGP and LWEA methods achieve the best consensus performances and exhibit significant advantages over the baseline methods.